function61/promswarmconnect/README.md

 Example config file to be fed to Prometheus
 -------------------------------------------

-This is the file format that docker-prometheus-bridge generated for Prometheus:
+This is the file format that docker-prometheus-bridge generates for Prometheus:

 ```
 [